Skip to content

 Lifespan 12 – 15 years

-As outgoing breeds, Pembroke Welsh Corgi’s can often get themselves in a pickle.
-Having dog insurance will help give you peace of mind that your pooch is taken care of.
-Accidents can happen and despite being a generally healthy breed, health problems can arise at any age.
-Regular health checks with your vet will help to spot problems from an early stage.
-And pet insurance will take away the concern of paying for treatment.
+Lively and outgoing, Pembroke Welsh Corgi’s are an active breed.
+Accidents can happen and despite being a generally healthy breed, health problems can arise at any age so it’s important to get puppy insurance.
+Regular health checks with your vet will help to spot problems from an early stage, and pet insurance can take away the concern of paying for treatment.

 How to care for a Pembroke Welsh Corgi

-Once you’ve got your pet insurance covered, it’s time to think about how to look after a Corgi.
-It’s important to make sure your dog has a good diet, plenty of exercise and kept looking grooming good.
+Once you’ve got your dog insurance covered, it’s time to think about how to look after a Pembroke Welsh Corgi.
+It’s important to make sure your Corgi has a good diet, plenty of exercise and is well groomed.
 Here are some tips on how to care for your Pembroke Welsh Corgi.

 Feeding and nutrition

-Your Pembroke Welsh Corgi pup should be fed 3-4 times a day, as they grow you should reduce this down to twice a day.
-As a fully-grown adult, your Pembroke Corgis weight should be between 10-12 kg.
-To keep them at a good weight, keep the special treats to a minimum and weigh your dog’s food using the guidelines on the food packaging.
+Your Pembroke Welsh Corgi pup should be fed 3-4 times a day, when under six months old.
+As they grow you should reduce this down to twice a day.
+As they grow you should reduce this down to twice a day.
+As a fully-grown adult, your Pembroke Welsh Corgi’s weight should be between 10-12 kg.
+To keep them at a good weight, keep the treats to a minimum and weigh your dog’s food using the guidelines on the food packaging.

 Grooming

-Unless your Corgi gets particularly muddy, you should only need to give them a bath every 4-6 weeks.
-Use a dog-friendly shampoo on their body, but not on their face.
-Gently wipe their face with a clean damp cloth.
+Unless your Corgi gets particularly muddy, you should only need to give them a monthly bath.
 Bath time is also a good time to check their eyes and ears for any signs of irritation or infection.
 Once out of the bath, make sure you dry them thoroughly with a towel.

 Exercise

-They may be small, but they require more exercise than you would think.
+They may be small, but Corgis require more exercise than you would think.
 Pembroke Welsh Corgis were bred to be working dogs so, they need at least 60 minutes of exercise daily.
-This is quite a commitment, but as they’re a playful breed of dog, you can mix up their exercise between walks and playtime.

 Training